SidonTheTroll/Erstes-Jahr/English/Main book/7-the-adventure.md

 ### 6. How did the victory at the Battle of Panipat affect the balance of power?

-The Marathas were greatly encouraged by their victory, which solidified their dominance in northern India.
-Bhausaheb and Vishwasrao became more influential, and the East India Company postponed its expansion plans.
-Vishwasrao and his brother Madhav Rao were skilled political leaders.
-The Company's influence was reduced to small areas around Bombay, Calcutta, and Madras.
+The Marathas' victory bolstered their control in northern India, elevating Bhausaheb and Vishwasrao's influence.
+The East India Company delayed its expansion, and the Company's authority was limited to regions near Bombay, Calcutta, and Madras.
+Vishwasrao and Madhav Rao were adept political leaders.

 ### 7. Where from did Gangadharpant get the clue for the question, "How did the Marathas win the battle?"
 And what did he think about it?

 He got the clue from a book called Bhausahebanchi Bakhar.
 He found the Bakhar interesting to read, bet he seldom relied on them for historical evidence.
-The detailed but falsified accounts were quite viivde but truth lay hidden somewhere.
+The detailed but falsified accounts were quite vivid but truth lay hidden somewhere.

-### 8. Which lines reveal that Vishwasrao had come quite to being killed?
+### 8. Which lines reveal that Vishwasrao had come quite close to being killed?

 The lines read: Then Vishwasrao guided his horse to the melee.
 Elite troops were fighting there.
 He attacked them.
 God was merciful.
 A shot passed by his ear touching it lightly.
 Even the difference of a til (sesame) would have led to his death.

 ### 9. Why was Professor Gaitonde staring at the platform in Azad Maidan as if mesmerized?